nathancahill/split/README.md

 #### .destroy()

 Destroy the instance.
 It removes the gutter elements, and the size CSS styles Split.js set.
+Added in v1.1.1.

 ```
 instance.destroy()